aakashlil/User-Behavior-Prediction/README.md

 # User-Behavior-Prediction
-Prediction of user behavior using state of the art maching learning models
+Prediction of user behavior using state of the art machine learning models